-So you are probably wondering who are these “gringos” writing about a Mexican town most of you have never heard of until recently.
-Are we radical dissenters, old hippies, or part time travelers?
-Are we charging businesses to be included in our on-line magazine?
-To be honest, I would wonder the same things.
+You are probably wondering who are these “gringos” writing about a Mexican town most of you have never heard of until recently.
 So let me begin by saying that we simply wanted a better quality of life in our elderly years than anything money could or could not buy in the United States.
-And that could be considered a “radical” statement of sorts.
+And we were ready to explore.

 The choice to become an expat and do it sucessfully involves work.
 Frustratingly hard work!
 It is not just jumping in your car and driving across any border that makes you an “expat”.
 According to Miriam Webster Dictionary an expat, short for expatriate, is a person who “withdraw’s (oneself) from residence in or allegiance to one’s native country”.
 The considerations are many for most expats.
 There is not usually a single reason for making such a drastic move.
 We based our decision on economics, whether it was a pet friendly country, healthcare, weather, terrain, friendliness of the population, among other lesser considerations.
 We had to give up some things to gain others.
 The search for just the right place took several years.
 Our first choice eventually became our last alternative after extensive research.

-I think that somewhere in the back of our minds, we never thought we would actually get here, at the beginning of our journey in central Mexico.
+I think that somewhere in the back of our minds, we never thought we would actually get here, in central Mexico.
 So when the realization that we had made it finally set in, even we were surprised to a certain extent.
 Yes, we are now expats, with all that that entails.
 You can read about our particular adventure in the Living In Tequis section of our magazine.

 Life here can be very inexpensive and still provide a quality not found in any expensive modern city.
 But if you want to live “high on the hog”, there is that here too.
 There is plenty here to do and see.
 And if a large party is your cup of tea, there are local bars, festivals, fairs and a large “party town” not far away!
 The people are friendly and helpful in any way they can be.
-After living in the US, we had to tell ourselves to stop being so suspicious of the extremely friendly and gracious mannerisms of the local population.
-This is simply their way of life and the typical response to all nationalities.
 They are proud of their small town, and willing to share that with anyone interested.

 In response to that, and to the welcome we have received here, we decided to give back to the community by creating this magazine.
-We do NOT charge businesses to be included in our magazine articles, and will not accept ads for places we ourselves do not approve of.
+We do NOT charge businesses to be included in our magazine.
 We want to share the town with others who may be looking for a change, even if for a short period of time.
 This is a wonderful place to vacation, or to take a year hiatus.
 But it’s best when you fully submerge yourself in it’s culture permanently.
 We could not have made a better choice in a location to spend the rest of our lives.

 We look forward to hearing from those who may be exploring options, or locals with information or ideas for our magazine.
-To contact us to ask questions, submit ideas for articles or to have an event listed on our calendar, you can email us at: email@example.com.
+To contact us to ask questions, submit ideas for articles or to have your business ad posted on our guides, you can email us at: firstname.lastname@example.org.

 If you are experiencing a problem with the website, or just need to share a complaint regarding your own experience, contact us at: email@example.com.